Dr Rebecca Barnes

 I completed a BSc (Hons) in Biochemistry and Genetics at the University of Nottingham.
 I then did my PhD in the lab of Richard McCulloch at the Wellcome Centre for Molecular Parasitology, University of Glasgow, where I studied DNA repair systems in the African trypanosome and their role in antigenic variation of the parasite.

 Next I moved to the USA, joining Elisabetta Ullu’s group at Yale University.
 There I continued my work on trypanosome molecular biology, examining the molecular mechanisms of RNA interference, as well as being heavily involved in teaching at Yale and in the wider community.
-I have been working as a teaching specialist in MBB since 2013.
+I have been working as a teaching specialist in the School of Biosciences (formerly the Department of Molecular Biology and Biotechnology) since 2013.

-- 2013 - present: University Teacher, Department of Molecular Biology and Biotechnology, University of Sheffield
+- 2013 - present: University Teacher, School of Biosciences, University of Sheffield

 - 2012 - 2013: Associate Research Scientist and Postdoctoral Teaching Scholar, Department of Internal Medicine, Yale University